komyg/rm-shop-v1/tutorial.md

 This component is pretty straight forward.
 But it is worth noticing that the data type that we are using on the `character` prop was generated by the Graphql Codegen.
 It indicates that the `character` might be null.

-Also we are using the new [Optional Chaining Operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining) (`?.`) to simplify our code.
+We are using the new [Optional Chaining Operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining) (`?.`) to simplify our code.
 What it does is return `undefined` if the `character` property is also `undefined` or `null` instead of throwing an error.

+And we are also using the [Material UI styling tools](https://material-ui.com/styles/api/#createstyles-styles-styles) that rely on jss.

 ### Create a new app component